basarat/algorithms/src/palindrome/README.md

  * civil false
  */
 ```
+* e.g. `civic` is a palindrome.
+So any permutation of it e.g. `vicic` would also be allowed.
+* Same for toot and toto.
+* No permutation of the characters of `civil` make a palindrome.

 A simple implementation would be to simply check all the permutations of the string if they are a palindrome